AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 ---
-title: Defining the email content
+title: Defining the email content in Adobe Campaign Classic
-seo-title: Defining the email content
-description: Defining the email content
+description: Learn how to define the email content when using Adobe Campaign Classic.
-seo-description:
 page-status-flag: never-activated
 uuid: ddcc2e3b-e251-4a7a-a22a-28701522839f
 contentOwner: sauviat